- Photo Gallery

 - Baggage transfer from the Start to Finish

 - Transport back to the Start (post event)

-- Fantastic festival at the Finish including live music, fun family activities and a food and drink fayre
+- Fantastic festival at the Finish including live music, kid’s activities, Sports Expo and a food and drink fayre

 - Route on closed roads

 How to Enter

 Entry to the 2014 River Ness 10K is now open with early bird rates available until 8 September.
 Enter now!

 The 10K is open to runners aged 15 and over on day of race.
 This event is not suitable for wheelchair entrants.